Dane K. Curtsinger, DVM, Diplomate ABVP

 Dr. Curtsinger is married with three sons, two dogs, three cats, a miniature donkey, ducks, chickens, and one miniature cow.
 He enjoys fishing, camping, and spending time outdoors.
 He was a member of the Pineville Volunteer Fire and Rescue for fifteen years and has served in various positions including Treasurer, Captain and member of the Swift Water Rescue Team.
 He and wife are members at GraceLife Baptist church.

 Dr. Curtsinger’s goal was to develop a high-quality hospital that provides the latest, most progressive veterinary care yet still retains a small-town, personal atmosphere.
 His vision became reality on April 26, 2004, when he opened Curtsinger Animal Hospital.

 Kelly Parlier, DVM

 Dr. Parlier is originally from Mobile, Alabama and moved to the Carolinas in 2003.
 She received a Bachelor of Science degree in Biology from Queens University of Charlotte in 2011 and graduated from veterinary school at Ross University School of Veterinary Medicine with honors in 2015.
 Her clinical year training was performed at Auburn University School of Veterinary Medicine.
 Dr. Parlier’s veterinary interests include small animal general practice, emergency and internal medicine.
-Dr. Parlier and her husband, Chris, welcomed their daughter, Rowan, in 2018, and their son Graham in 2021.
-Their family also includes two Chihuahuas named Duke and Rosie, a Boxer named Shelby and a horse named Delight.
+Dr. Parlier and her husband, Chris, welcomed their daughter, Rowan, in 2018, and their son, Graham, in 2021.
+Their family also includes two dogs, Rosie and Archie, and a horse, Delight.
 In her free time, Dr. Parlier enjoys spending time outdoors with her family, reading, Auburn football and being involved in activities within the community.

 Amber Duncan, DVM